steelsojka/pears.nvim/README.md

   // Whether the pair should perform <CR> behavior.
 Use to add custom behavior to a pair should_return?: (args: RuleArg) => boolean;

+  // Whether when entering a closing pair char the cursor should move past the closing char or insert a new char should_move_right?: (args: RuleArg) => boolean;

   // A function to handle <CR> when the cursor is placed inside an empty pair
   // Default behavior is <CR><C-c>O